Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 From the point of view of software citation, "research software" is software mentioned in scholar literature - this is "software of interest" for research.
 This could cover also general purposes and mainstream software such as Excel, Photoshop or PostgresSQL.

-Software products correspond in practice to various artefacts, which are not always obvious to consider as "software".
+Software products correspond in practice to various artefacts, which are not always clear to consider as "software".
 This is particularly challenging from the point of view of software citation, but this remains an issue even when identifying software sharing.

 A standard definition of software is "a collection of computer programs that provides the instructions for telling a computer what to do and how to do it" (Wikipedia).
 Everything that can provide processing instructions to a computer, whatever its form, can therefore be seen as software.
+This relatively broad definition of software covers a large variety of software products, for instance from macro and formula part of an Excel sheet to large software project with multiple components, hundred thousand lines of source code and binary packages for a variety of computing environments.

+Any of these software products have a potential research interest, for reuse or reproducibility purposes, and could be therefore valuable to share.
+Monitoring the openness of software in research supposes to be able to identify any mentions of a software product independently from the scale of the software production and independently from its form.

 The types/formats of software depend a lot on the technical domain and the used programing framework.

+**We propose to cover the notion of software in general independently from any particular distribution forms.**

 - **Software** products typically can be published as standalone applications or libraries/plugins, either as executable code (binaries), package (e.g. R package, combining script and binaries), as a more comprehensive open source project (program, script, data resources, documentation, build scripts, etc.), script program to be interpreted and exectuted within a particular software environment, source code that require manual building, small standalone script (e.g. "gist"), plaform (including data, data management software and service software), web services, images to be executed as containers, or software embedded in an hardware device.